 SECTION 9.
 Vacancy.
 Any vacancy in the unexpired term of any Director shall be filled within 6 months or less.

 SECTION 10.
 Voting Limitations.
 Notwithstanding the fact that any individual may hold more than one position entitling them to Board membership, they shall vote only once on any issue or matter which comes before the Board.

 SECTION 11.
 Delegation of Power.
 In the case of death or disability of any officer of the Board, or for any other reason deemed sufficient by the majority of the Board, the Board may delegate such officer’s power and duties to any other member of the Board, or declare the office vacant and elect a successor to serve until the later of the next annual meeting of the Board or the balance of the officer’s term.
 No such action shall be taken without at least twenty-one (21) days notice to such officer and their having had the right to be heard.

 SECTION 1.
 Number and Qualification.
 The officers of the Corporation shall be as follows: i) President, ii) Vice President, , iii) Secretary, and iv) Treasurer.
 A person may not hold more than one office at any one time.
-The Executive Director may be added to officers of corporation with a 2/3 vote of the Board of Directors.
-Under no circumstances should the same person hold the President and the Executive Director positions.
+The Executive Director may be added to officers of the corporation with a 2/3 vote of the Board of Directors.
+Under no circumstances shall the president and E.D. positions be held by the same person.

 SECTION 2.
 President.
 The President shall be the chief executive officer of the Corporation.
 The President shall officially represent the Corporation and preside over all meetings of the Board.
 The President shall have authority to delegate these responsibilities to the Vice President, shall preserve order and enforce the bylaws of the Corporation.
 The President shall have the power to call a special meeting and perform other duties requested by this office.